-Potential disruption by cell and gene therapies calls for an overhaul of current operating models, with a focus on organizational structure, business processes, digital capabilities, risk tolerance, and reimbursement.
+Potential disruption by cell and gene therapies calls for an overhaul of current operating models, with a focus on organisational structure, business processes, digital capabilities, risk tolerance, and reimbursement.

-CELL and gene therapies (CGTs) are the next wave of therapeutic innovation in the life sciences industry; however, the capabilities to develop, manufacture, order, deliver, and get paid for these highly customized therapies are still nascent.
-Life sciences companies should design and build new operating models to realize the promise of CGTs.
+CELL and gene therapies (CGTs) are the next wave of therapeutic innovation in the life sciences industry; however, the capabilities to develop, manufacture, order, deliver, and get paid for these highly customised therapies are still nascent.
+Life sciences companies should design and build new operating models to realise the promise of CGTs.

-We synthesized their insights into five key elements of the operating model these organizations are trying to solve for and provide some thinking on where solutions may lie:
+We synthesised their insights into five key elements of the operating model these organisations are trying to solve for and provide some thinking on where solutions may lie:

-Organizing for success: CGTs call for the breakdown of traditional functional silos for small and large molecule development and commercialization.
-Some questions leaders are grappling with revolve around whether to perform activities internally or to outsource, centralize or decentralize, and whether to invest capital in capabilities that are not yet available in the market.
+Organising for success: CGTs call for the breakdown of traditional functional silos for small and large molecule development and commercialisation.
+Some questions leaders are grappling with revolve around whether to perform activities internally or to outsource, centralise or decentralise, and whether to invest capital in capabilities that are not yet available in the market.
 The implications of these decisions can be long-lasting and difficult to change.
 While solving these issues, companies should consider factors such as the nature of the therapy, access to capital, existence of external capabilities, and ability to deliver the product quickly.

 Experimenting with new payment models: Early clinical data for CGTs is promising, often enabling life-extending or life-altering benefits.
 While the value can be tremendous, it comes at a high price and there is uncertainty around the durability of response.
 CGT companies and payers are considering value-based contracts and alternative financing mechanisms to pay for these therapies.